THERE'S SOMETHING ABOUT DUNJA...

 Dunja Lavrova is an internationally-acclaimed and multiple award-winning artist, renowned as a master-performer, improviser, composer-arranger, and score-editor with a lifelong dedication to music and creative arts.
 Her significant career across performance, recording, score editing, and composition, combined with exceptional improvisation skills across diverse genres, allows her to transcend traditional music performance.
 This results in uniquely compelling experiences woven through her performances, projects, and educational initiatives, enriching the contemporary music industry and resonating with a diverse audience.

-Based in Torquay (Surf Coast, AU), Dunja is a Russian-British creative artist who brings a fresh perspective deeply rooted in her broad cultural background and a holistic, neurodiversity-informed philosophy.
+Based in Torquay (Surf Coast, AU), Dunja is a Russian-British creative artist and a visionary who brings a fresh perspective deeply rooted in her broad cultural background and a holistic, neurodiversity-informed philosophy.
 Harnessing extensive training and professional experience, coupled with her rich performance history, she consistently creates forward-thinking and impactful musical and educational projects.

 Dunja Lavrova's mission is to transform the delivery and accessibility of creative arts education globally, particularly in underserved communities.
 She achieves this through a holistic and all-inclusive approach that caters to individual needs and neurodiversity, ultimately fostering creativity, unique self-expression, innovation, and personal growth.